 Kneebar from Closed Inverted Guard

-I haven’t watched this instructional since I was a white belt, so it was really interesting to watch it now.
-My perspective has definitely changed since I have far more knowledge to associate with the material, but the instructional stands the test of time.
+The last time I watched this instructional was when I was a white belt.
+My perspective has changed since then because I have far more knowledge to associate with the material, but the instructional stands the test of time.

-Unfortunately, it seems that it is no longer available but some of the material can be found on Youtube at Chuck Anzalone’s page: Buffalo BJJ.
+Unfortunately, it is no longer available but some of the material can be found on Youtube at Chuck Anzalone’s page: Buffalo BJJ.